 When isovist analysis is applied to a plan in its totality (rather than to individual locations of special interest), one issue to be resolved by appropriate convention is the identification of “all points” from which isovists will be drawn.
 The nature of space is such that the actual number of possible points is infinite.
 In conventional approaches (such as UCL’s ‘Depthmap’ programme), an square tessellation of samples is adopted.
 Such a method establishes ‘all points’ as having a uniform and […]

-The below diagrams are a taxonomic series in which we apply the methods described here to a series of hypothetical geometric layouts.
+The below diagrams are a taxonomic series in which we apply the methods described here and the spatial classifications described here to a plan analysis of Sir John Soane’s Museum.
 Interpretation of these results is ongoing and discursive annotations will be added in due course.
 The mappings above were produced using a methodology established in the context of a research project on Dynamic Three Dimensional Space Syntax Modelling directed by Sophia Psarra at UCL.
 The project was supported by the […]